 Siem Reap literally means “Siam Defeated”, somehow “commemorates” the centuries-old conflict between the Siamese and the Khmer.
-The Khmer Empire was once a power Hindu-Buddhist Empire in Southeast Asia between the 9th and 15th century.
+The Khmer Empire was once a power Hindu-Buddhist Empire in Southeast Asia between the 9th and 15th centuries.
 Angkor, the empire’s grandeur capital, was left by the Khmer in the woods after the empire had fallen.

 Hundreds of years later the ruins were discovered by the French and revealed once again this archeological wonder to the world.
 I have heard a lot of great things about the site until recently I visited there, and it was such a fulfilling spiritual experience that I learned about history, culture, and religion.

 I started my visit with a Grand tour which I appreciated the poetic scene and serenity walking through the ruins.
 Some parts of them are restored, and some of them are left untouched with trees growing on the temples, mosses crawling on the walls or piles of rubbles lying on the ground.
-The fascinating stories left me wondering what the Khmer’s life was like thousand years ago.
+The fascinating stories left me wondering what the Khmer’s life was like a thousand years ago.

 The next morning we hopped into the car and our private guide took us to the Small tour to see the national wonders of Angkor.